pacific-ai-team/nlm-utils/README.md

 ## Pacific
+1. Increment the version in the version file.

-1. `make build-wheel`
+2. `make build-wheel`
-2. Copy the whle to whl/ for nlm-ingestor
+3. Copy the whle to whl/ for nlm-ingestor
-3. Change nlm-ingestor to use this wheel for install
+4. Change nlm-ingestor to use this wheel for install